 11.1 This charter will be reviewed periodically by the Head of Internal Audit.
-Any recommendations for change will be made to the Finance Manager and Overview and Scrutiny Committee, for approval.
+Any recommendations for change will be made to the Resources and Enabling Services Lead and Overview and Scrutiny Committee, for approval.

-Relationship between the Finance Manager (the s151 Officer) and internal audit
+Relationship between the Resources and Enabling Services Lead (the s151 Officer) and internal audit

-- In recognition of the statutory duties of the Council's Finance Manager for internal audit, this protocol has been adopted to form the basis for a sound and effective working relationship between the Finance Manager and internal audit. - (i) The Head of Internal Audit (HoIA) will seek to maintain a positive and effective working relationship with the Finance Manager. - (ii) Internal audit will review the effectiveness of the Council's systems of control, governance, and risk management and report its findings to the Finance Manager (in addition to Overview and Scrutiny Committee). - (iii) The Finance Manager will be asked to comment on those elements of internal audit's programme of work that relate to the discharge of his/her statutory duties.
-In devising the annual audit plan and in carrying out internal audit work, the HolA will give full regard to the comments of the Finance Manager. - (iv) The HolA will notify the Finance Manager of any matter that in the HolA's professional judgement may have implications for the Finance Manager in discharging his/her s151 responsibilities. - (v) The Finance Manager will notify the HolA of any concerns that he/she may have about control, governance, or suspected fraud and corruption and may require internal audit to undertake further investigation or review. - (vi) The HolA will be responsible for ensuring that internal audit is provided in accordance with proper practice. - (vii) If the HoIA identifies any shortfall in resources which may jeopardise the ability to provide an opinion on the Council's control environment, then he/she will make representations to the Finance Manager, as well as to Overview and Scrutiny Committee. - (viii) The Finance Manager will protect and promote the independence and rights of internal audit to enable it to conduct its work effectively and to report as necessary.
+- 1 In recognition of the statutory duties of the Council's Resources and Enabling Services Lead (the s151 officer) for internal audit, this protocol has been adopted to form the basis for a sound and effective working relationship between the s151 officer and internal audit. - (i) The Head of Internal Audit (HoIA) will seek to maintain a positive and effective working relationship with the s151 officer. - (ii) Internal audit will review the effectiveness of the Council's systems of control, governance, and risk management and report its findings to the s151 officer (in addition to Overview and Scrutiny Committee). - (iii) The s151 officer will be asked to comment on those elements of internal audit's programme of work that relate to the discharge of his/her statutory duties.
+In devising the annual audit plan and in carrying out internal audit work, the HoIA will give full regard to the comments of the s151 officer. - (iv) The HoIA will notify the s151 officer of any matter that in the HoIA's professional judgement may have implications for the s151 officer in discharging his/her s151 responsibilities. - (v) The s151 officer will notify the HoIA of any concerns that he/she may have about control, governance, or suspected fraud and corruption and may require internal audit to undertake further investigation or review. - (vi) The HoIA will be responsible for ensuring that internal audit is provided in accordance with proper practice. - (vii) If the HoIA identifies any shortfall in resources which may jeopardise the ability to provide an opinion on the Council's control environment, then he/she will make representations to the s151 officer, as well as to Overview and Scrutiny Committee. - (viii) The HolA will report to the s151 officer (and the Audit, Governance and Standards Committee) any instances where internal audit independence or objectivity is likely to be compromised, together with any planned remedial action - (ix) The HolA will report to the s151 officer (and the Audit, Governance and Standards Committee) any instances where audit work has not conformed to the code of ethics and/or the standards.
+This includes the reasons for non-conformance and the possible impact on the audit opinion.